sgerogia/sgerogia.github.io/_posts/2022-12-13-Stablecoin-Openbanking.md

      with completed mint transactions.

 **Technical**
+* We have not used a [proxy contract][82].
+  This is a standard architectural pattern to ensure transparent upgradeability of our logic.
+I have omitted it here for brevity and clarity.
 * The `authGranted` method is redundant.
-  We could have reduced the number of interactions by redirecting from the bank back to the TPP process and picking up the authorisation `code` from there.
-This would also reduce the surface are for network errors.
+  We could have reduced the number of interactions by redirecting from the bank back to a callback URL exposed by the TPP process.
+This would have picked up and used the authorisation `code`.
+This would reduce the surface area for network errors by reducing interactions.
+It would also reduce the transparency of our protocol, as there would not be an on-chain interaction that the Payer completed the authorisation.
 * The current implementation has very little fault tolerance.
   Everything is kept in memory and error correction is an afterthought.
 As one would expect with a PoC.
 * The current implementation has very poor parallelization.